 Nicholson earned his bachelor’s degree in accounting from James Madison University in 2005 and is a certified public accountant.

-Nigel Wheeler is in his fourth season as the Hurricanes’ general counsel.
+Nigel Wheeler is entering his sixth season as the Hurricanes’ general counsel.
 Wheeler primarily handles the drafting, review and analysis of contracts and assists the hockey operations department with contract negotiations.
 He also provides input on various business decisions.

 Wheeler began his career as a news reporter in various markets throughout the U.S. and later worked several odd jobs while a member of a touring rock band.
 Prior to joining the Hurricanes’ organization, he worked at a Texas-based law firm.
 Wheeler earned a bachelor’s degree in mass communications and Spanish from the University of California, Berkeley, and attended law school at Washington and Lee University.